akshitarajoriya/practiceset1/README.md

-just a practice set im doing as a beginner. try various github commands from now on please don't mind.
+just a practice set im doing as a beginner. trying various github commands from now on please don't mind.